 Homemade Chili Recipe

-Making your own chili from scratch is the most effective way to control sodium levels.
-By choosing fresh, whole ingredients, you can eliminate unnecessary salt while maximizing flavor.
-Here’s a simple, low-sodium chili recipe that’s both hearty and delicious.
+Making chili from scratch is the most effective way to control sodium levels.
+You can eliminate unnecessary salt by choosing fresh, whole ingredients while maximizing flavor.
+Here’s a simple, low-sodium chili recipe that’s hearty and delicious.

 Ingredients:

-- 1 lb lean ground turkey or beef (optional: for vegetarian, use lentils or mushrooms)
+- 1 lb lean ground turkey or beef (optional: for vegetarians, use lentils or mushrooms)

 - 1 large onion, diced